snphillips/meeting-background-maker-client/README.md

 _Companion to Meeting Background Maker Server: https://github.com/snphillips/meeting-background-maker-server_

 This web app allows users to select images of items from the Cooper Hewitt Design Museum's collection to be used as backgrounds for online meetings.
+The user may browse through the museum's collection using keywords such as "bauhaus" or "modernism", or the the user may download existing curated sets.

 ### Getting Started